-People often wonder about the advantage that Islam has over the rest of the religions exist among all nations.
+People often wonder about Islam’s advantage over the rest of the religions that exist among all nations.

 We can get the answer once we know the purpose for which the religion of Islam came to establish.

 It is the religion that all the prophets of God brought to all nations; the correct faith that most followers deviated from by sanctifying their prophets and the righteous among them led to the emergence of many religions.

 Justice that puts things right, and gives everyone his right.